janderland/fql/docs/index.md

 })
 ```

-The actual implementation of range-reads pipelines the
+The actual implementation pipelines the reading, filtering,
-reading, filtering, and value decoding across multiple
+and value decoding across multiple threads.
-threads.

 # Filtering